Noncommutative resolutions of AS-Gorenstein isolated singularites: Preliminaries

 Next proposition is well-known for connected graded algebras \cite[Thm 8.3]{AZ}.

-\begin{proposition} Let $A$ and $B$ be commonly graded algebras such that ${}_AB$ is finitely generated, and $f:A\to B$ be a graded algebra morphism.
+\begin{proposition} Let $A$ and $B$ be commonly graded algebras, and $f:A\to B$ be a graded algebra morphism such that ${}_AB$ is finitely generated.
 Suppose $A$ is noetherian and $B$ is right noetherian.
 Then for any $N\in \D^+(\Gr B)$ there is a canonical isomorphism

 Furthermore, if both $\Gamma_A$ and $\Gamma_B$ have finite cohomological dimension, then the same result holds for any $N\in \D(\Gr B)$. \end{proposition} \begin{proof} We first claim that $\Gamma_A(Y)=\Gamma_B(Y)$ for any graded $B$-module $Y$.
 Since ${}_AB$ is finitely generated, $B/(J^n_A\cdot B)\cong (A/J^n_A)\otimes_AB $ is finite-dimensional.
 Thus $J^t_B\subseteq J^n_A\cdot B$ for some $t$.
 If $y\in Y$ such that $0 =y\cdot J_A^n \in Y_A$, then $yJ_B^t\subseteq y\cdot(J^n_A\cdot B)=0$.
 On the other hand, if $yJ_B^n=0$, then by Lemma \ref{J and A>i cofinal} there exist integers $n_1$ and $n_2$ such that